jkulzer/kube/README.md

    ```sh
    kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
    ```
    The output will be your password to log into ArgoCD.
-Don't remember to not copy the % at the end of the password.
+Don't forget to not copy the % at the end of the password.

    Now you should have a barebones Kubernetes cluster with a CD service (ArgoCD), a load balancer (MetalLB) and an ingress controller (NGINX-Ingress).
 Now you can do the next steps, installing a Git server and some way to store the database and repos of your Git server.